 Special Epithelial Pathologies

-In simple wounds, like cut, scrapes, healing process is done by proliferation and spread of epithelial cells in 24 hours.
+In simple wounds, like cut, scrapes, the healing process is done by the proliferation and spread of epithelial cells in 24 hours.
 Deep burns (third degree) are largely corrected by epithelial regrowth.

 Papillomas are benign epithelial tumors.
 They grow instratified squamous epithelium.
 The most frequent form is the wart (basal cell papilloma), a proliferation of epithelial cells from the stratum basale of the skin.
 The result is a compact organized epithelial node that can keratinize.

 Like the papillomas, adenomas are also benign epithelial tumors that can grow in glands.
 Adenomas can develop into malignant tumors, the so-called adenocarcinomas.

 Allergic contact dermatitis